-Incoming will be exhibited in the double-height gallery at Evans’ Home (itself once an almshouse, the refuge of its day) and Grid (Moria) – a 16-channel installation will be mounted in the grounds of Evans’ Home.
+Incoming was exhibited in the double-height gallery at Evans’ Home (itself once an almshouse, the refuge of its day).

 With the world in turmoil, and the threat of further mass displacements to come, Mosse’s work asks timely, urgent questions about the ways in which the West tends to think, or not think, about refugees.